zaim-abbasi/Logic-Lounge/README.md

 ## Setup for Local Communication

 This project allows communication on a shared network without internet access.
-Set up a server on one machine in the system and connect all clients to the same Network or Mobile Hotspot.
+Set up a server on one machine in the system and connect all clients to the same Mobile Hotspot.

-- Run the client to check if the server is up.
+- Run the client to check if the server is Live.
 - If no server is running, execute `Server.java` to create a server on localhost.
 - Clients can connect and communicate within the local network.

 ## Important Note

-Keep the server running at all times for clients to connect, disconnect, and communicate.
-The project is designed for communication in environments without internet access.
+Keep the server running at all times for clients to connect, disconnect, and communicate. **The project is designed for communication in environments without internet access**.

 ## Contribution